robole/title-sequences/readme.md

 #### Implementation notes

 It is a CSS animation.
-You can my [notes](https://www.roboleary.net/2022/05/23/how-to-make-a-slick-animation-the-marvelous-mrs-maisel-title-sequence.html) for more info.
+You can read my [notes](https://www.roboleary.net/2022/05/23/how-to-make-a-slick-animation-the-marvelous-mrs-maisel-title-sequence.html) for more info.

-#### Attribution

-I use the font [Fontdinerdotcom](https://fontmeme.com/fonts/fontdinerdotcom-font/).
-This is free for personal use only.

 ### Upload